 How we are helping

 Australia and Fiji have an enduring relationship, underpinned by strong people-to-people links and longstanding trade and investment ties.
-Australia's national interest is in a stable and prosperous Fiji that is an active member of the Pacific community.
+Australia's aid program to Fiji supports the national interest we have in a stable and prosperous Fiji that is an active member of the Pacific community.

-Rising inequality in Fiji means that development assistance needs to focus on the disadvantaged and marginalised: the rural poor, women and people living with disabilities.
+Australia's development assistance focuses on the disadvantaged and marginalised: the rural poor, women and people living with disabilities.
 Literacy and numeracy skills are declining in school-age children and life expectancy has stagnated.
-Limited economic opportunities, particularly in rural Fiji, underpin challenging poverty levels and more than 15 per cent of the population lives in informal settlements.
+Limited economic opportunities, particularly in rural Fiji, underpin challenging poverty levels and more than 15 per cent of the population live in informal settlements.

-Australia's aid program will work in partnership with the Government of Fiji in support of Fiji's development.
-Australian aid will complement other donors and play a major role in leveraging the public or private sector to deliver meaningful results.
+Australia's aid program works in partnership with the Government of Fiji in support of Fiji's development.
+Australian aid complements other donors and plays a major role in leveraging the public and private sectors to deliver meaningful results.

-Australia plans to continue as the lead donor in health and education, areas in which we have historically been the largest contributor and where major ongoing challenges remain.
-Australia will also focus on private sector development, good governance and gender equality.
-These new areas of engagement reflect Fiji’s major development challenges as well as Australia’s development cooperation priorities as outlined in the Australian Aid policy.
+Australia continues to be the lead donor in health and education, areas in which we have historically been the largest contributor and where major ongoing challenges remain.

 Objective 1: Increased private sector development

-Australia will support good governance and invest in the private sector to stimulate growth.
-We will provide technical assistance and funding for programs that increase opportunities for employment and income generation, particularly in rural communities.
-We will focus on helping the Fijian Government to reform the public sector, streamline business regulations, facilitate trade and bolster accountability institutions.
+Australia supports good governance and invests in the private sector to stimulate growth.
+We provide technical assistance and funding for programs that increase opportunities for employment and income generation, particularly in rural communities.
+We are helping the Fijian Government to reform the public sector, streamline business regulations, facilitate trade and bolster accountability institutions.